xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/Components.md

 }
 ```

 The *running* attribute will always be true.
-In earlier versions of ArangoDB the replication was optional and this could have been *false*.
+In earlier versions of AvocadoDB the replication was optional and this could have been *false*.

 The *totalEvents* attribute indicates how many log events have been logged since the start
-of the ArangoDB server.
+of the AvocadoDB server.
 Finally, the *lastLogTick* value indicates the id of the last
 operation that was written to the server's write-ahead log.
 It can be used to determine whether new
 operations were logged, and is also used by the replication applier for incremental
 fetching of data.